JuliaLang/www.julialang.org/soc/ideas-page.md

 It has also the future benefit of putting together the infrastructure we will need to enable inline method caching when automatic recompilation is done.

 **Knowledge Prerequisites:** Good understanding of C/C++.
-A priori knowledge of julia internals is a plus but this project could also be a very good way to familiarize oneself with those.
+A priori knowledge of Julia internals is a plus but this project could also be a very good way to familiarize oneself with those.

 # Theme: Improvements to Julia interactivity and interoperability with other applications